I have just been ripped off for 72 euros on ebay. The merchandise I ordered never arrived.

 By the way.
 Another thing to take into account is that volunteering could be an excellent way of learning a language.
 If you spend two months on a farm in France where there are no English speakers your French is going to improve a lot more than if you had spent a lot of money on a French course.

 I have spoken to lots of people who have done this type of volunteer work all around the world.
 These sites offer a really good way of having interesting experiences without spending much or any money but it is not for everyone.

 There are a very wide range of possibilities.
 On the one hand some places are commercial companies using volunteers as cheap labour in a cynical exploitation where they really ought to be paying people to the other extreme where the volunteers are pampered, given gourmet food and treated like welcome guests.
 Don’t get me wrong, I am not dividing them up into goodies and baddies.
 I have spoken to people have had a wonderful time being cynically exploited, for example, working in a backpacker’s hostal in a city centre or working in a large group on a farm where there is a good social life.

 The moment people hear about workaway they immediately realise that they can get work done for free.
-This can atract the wrong people.
-The worst form of exploitation I have heard about is probably childcare, the minimum form of renumeration for childcare is aupairing where the childcarer is guaranteed at least a separate bedroom from the child and some time off.
-There are plenty of workaway hosts looking for gullible suckers to look after their children for free where it is necesary to share a bedroom with the child.
+This can attract the wrong people.
+The worst form of exploitation I have heard about is probably childcare, the minimum form of remuneration for childcare is aupairing where the child carer is guaranteed at least a separate bedroom from the child and some time off.
+There are plenty of workaway hosts looking for gullible suckers to look after their children for free where it is necessary to share a bedroom with the child.